 “You got it!”

-“You’re confirmed for Hermes.”
+“You’ve been confirmed for Hermes.”

 My nervousness, then, may be imagined.
 But upon reaching Thailand I realized my dancing abilities (or fearful lack thereof) were the least of my worries.
 My true nemesis on this trip, it became increasingly clear, was the sun.
 The heat.
 The equatorial humidity.
 For each day registered temperatures between ninety and a hundred degrees fahrenheit, which on its own wouldn't be awful but became so when compounded by migraine-inducing moisture levels.
 We were filming outside with no recourse to an indoor studio between dawn and dusk and only an armada of fans to keep our tents cool.
 And I was designated to appear in an outfit comprised of long skinny jeans and a cashmere sweater.
 For the entire two day shoot.